AvtsVivek/LearnCpp/src/tasks/404840-ZoomingInOnWeakOrderingEx1/ReadMe.md

 # Auto

 ## Notes
+1. This demos weak ordering.
-1. In this example we had setup a custom spaceship operator.
+2. In this example we had setup a custom spaceship operator.
 So we need to setup an equals equals operator as follows.
 For a default spaceship operator, the compiler generates one.
 But here its a custome one.

 ```cpp
 bool operator==(const ComparableString& right_side) const{